 Not all schools are staffed or resourced to offer learning support to those children with either moderate or significant learning needs.
 To what level can you offer support for those with learning differences?

-Do you have a learning support team in your school?
+Do you have a learning support team at Horizon International School?

 How do you support gifted, able and talented students?

-Does your school have particular expertise in dealing with a specific learning need such as dyslexia, dyspraxia, aspergers syndrome and so forth?
+Does HIS have particular expertise in dealing with a specific learning need such as dyslexia, dyspraxia, aspergers syndrome and so forth?

 Kindly provide details on the support for specific learning needs your school provides?

-Does your school have an educational psychologist or access to one to assess and support those youngsters with more challenging learning and emotional needs?
+Does Horizon International School have an educational psychologist or access to one to assess and support those youngsters with more challenging learning and emotional needs?